 We will report on:

-- our analysis of RSL loan portfolio returns and the financial health of the RSL sector;
+- our analysis of RSL loan portfolio returns and the financial health of RSLs;

-- the risks that we will focus on for our 2021/22 annual risk assessment and the outcome of that assessment; and
+- the risks that we will focus on for our 2023/24 annual regulatory risk assessment and the outcomes of that assessment; and

 - landlord performance against the Scottish Social Housing Charter, update landlord reports and our comparison tool.